Davidcor89-lip6/b4mesh/live_visualizer/UI_README.md

 ![](./documentation/images/bgraph.PNG)

-the second view is a view of the blockgraph where the block are regrouped by cluster .
+the second view is a view of the blockgraph where the blocks are regrouped by cluster .

 ![](./documentation/images/cluster.PNG)